AjitAwatade/practice_session/README.md

 # practice_session
-This is My first repository
+This is My first repositories